InstrumentBox/Network/Sources/WebCore/WebCore.docc/2FA/Handle2FAChallenge.md

 ### Implement Handler

-To handle 2FA challenges, *Web* library provides you with a `TwoFactorAuthenticationHandler` protocol you need to implement.
+To handle 2FA challenges, *WebCore* library provides you with a `TwoFactorAuthenticationHandler` protocol you need to implement.

 ```swift